 Family Help & Guarantor

-Helping your kids buy: from zero-risk to guarantor, in order
+Helping your kids buy: from lower-impact options to guarantor, in order

 There is a ladder of ways to help your kids buy a home.
-The rungs that cost you nothing come first.
+The lower-impact options come first.
 Most families start at the wrong end.

 In short